 Travel 2017.
 Day 3.
 Argoños Wednesday, September 27/17.

 Run by two sisters, the Posada El Trasmerano is low-keyed and off the beaten tourist track.
-There are, however, several beautiful beaches and a salt-marsh nature reserve on a bird migration route nearby (Parque natural de las marismas de Santona y Noja).
-The old fishing port of Santona –located within the park– is now popular with the sailing community and with Spaniards on a summer holiday retreat from the sweltering heat of the interior.
+However, nearby there are several beautiful beaches and a salt-marsh nature reserve on a bird migration route (Parque natural de las marismas de Santoña y Noja).
+The old fishing port of Santoña –located within the park– is now popular with the sailing community and with Spaniards on a summer holiday retreat from the sweltering heat of the interior.

-We got up refreshed and enjoyed a nice breakfast with freshly pressed orange juice, potato tortilla/omelette –a favourite offering for breakfast— crisp, homemade bread or toast, fruit, biscuits and tea or fresh coffee.
+We got up refreshed and enjoyed a tasty breakfast with freshly pressed orange juice, potato tortilla/omelette –a favourite offering for breakfast— homemade bread or toast, fruit, biscuits and tea or fresh coffee.

 After breakfast, we opted for a trip inland.
 One of the pleasures of the northern regions is the numerous valleys formed by rivers cutting through the mountain ranges.
 We didn’t want to overdo it the first day, so following recommendations we headed for a morning ride towards the small town of Solórzano on the River Campiazo.
 It was a good choice.
 From Argoños, we passed quickly along the edge of the salt-marsh reserve, touched on the A8 highway, and then started up the valley of the Campiazo.
 We’d forgotten how green and beautiful the north of Spain is, and the valley here was wide with small villages, farmhouses dotting the landscape, fields divided by hedgerows, and gentle, sloping hills some partially covered by trees.
 Having been brought up in the countryside ourselves, this rural landscape appealed to us very much.

 A quick call back at our posada, and we were off to the village of Isla for lunch following the recommendation of one of the sisters at the posada.
-The road to Isla was picturesque and there was a scenic view from the village towards Santona: a combination of trees, farms and wooded hills.
+The road was picturesque and there was a scenic view from the village towards Santoña: a combination of trees, farms and wooded hills.

 Outside the village, we came cross 2 striking casonas, manor houses.
 The first was an imposing, stately stone building, surrounded by a stone wall with fields in front of it and trees behind.